peter88213/nvhelp-de/source/file_menu.rst

 **Öffnen a novel project**

 Mit **Datei > Öffnen** or ``Strg``-``O``,
-you can open an existing project file.
+kann man open an existing project file.

 .. note::
    When opening a project, the current project will be closed.